Killerbee1O1/EMS-stream/README.txt

 The solution of the problem was taking a temp file and copying all the data from the main file except the data to deleted then deleting the original final and rename the temp file as original file.

-I would like to say thanks to my teacher Sir Gajendra for helping out me throughout this project.